- Alerts and Maintenance

 Box allows users to store their files online.
 Box also allows the sharing of large files between users with a simple link.
 Users begin with 10GB of free storage for personal accounts, but can gain more space by changing the type of account they have for a price.
 To find out more, check out their webpage.

 Users can store their files locally on their computer hard drives, or store them on flash drives and external hard drives for added portability.
 This will allow users to physically transfer files from one location to another and then upload them to another device.
 The amount of space on these devices will vary for each one that is purchased.
 This can be very convenient method for data storage because of fast access to the stored information and data can be easily transferred.
 However, though this is a good method backing up data, users should approach this with caution as hardware always has the potential to fail.
-If a hard drive fails the data may be difficult to recover.
+If a hard drive fails the data may be difficult or, in some cases, impossible to recover.